hungmuha/yokel/README.md

 ........................................................

-thanks, from local yoakl, our mascott ─────────────────────────────── ──────────▄▄▄▄▄▄▄▄▄▄▄────────── ─────▄▄▀▀▀▀──────────▀▀▄▄──────
+thanks, from localie yokelie, our mascot.
+───────────────────────────────
+──────────▄▄▄▄▄▄▄▄▄▄▄──────────
+─────▄▄▀▀▀▀──────────▀▀▄▄──────